Darrall Imhoff: Early life

-Darrall Imhoff was born October 11, 1938 to Clark and Lorraine (Tucker) Imhoff.

-He grew up in San Gabriel, California and attended Alhambra High School, Alhambra, California.
+Imhoff was born October 11, 1938, to Clark and Lorraine (Tucker) Imhoff.
+He grew up in San Gabriel, California and attended Alhambra High School, Alhambra, California, where he played center on the school's basketball team.

 College career

-After making the team as a walk-on at the University of California, Berkeley, Imhoff was a two-time All-American and was the top rebounder on the 1959 NCAA championship team and hit the winning basket with :17 remaining.
-He was the leading scorer and rebounder on the 1960 NCAA runner-up Berkeley team and was a member of the gold medal-winning 1960 Olympic basketball team.
+After making the team as a walk-on at the University of California, Berkeley (Cal), Imhoff was a two-time All-American and was the top rebounder on the 1959 NCAA championship team, hitting the winning basket for Cal in the 1959 NCAA title game.
+He was the leading scorer (13.7 points per game) and rebounder (12.4 rebounds per game) on the 1960 NCAA runner-up Berkeley team, and was a member of the gold medal-winning 1960 U.S. men's Olympic basketball team.